Basis4ajake/Rock-paper-scissors/readme.md

 Pseudocode:

+#SETUP Moves
+Store move for computer player and human computer as a string variable Store a string variable for computers move choice

+#SETUP Computer Move Selection
+Randomly generate computers move selection from the three options

+#SETUP User Move Selection
-Store move for computer player and human computer as a string variable Store a string variable for computers move choice Randomly generate computers move selection from the three options Store string variable for humans move choice using prompt that asks for 1 of 3 move types 'rock', 'paper', and 'scissor'.
+Store string variable for humans move choice using prompt that asks for 1 of 3 move types 'rock', 'paper', and 'scissor'.
-Enter R for Rock, Enter P for Paper, Enter S for scissor Compare move choices of human vs computer to determine winner of current round  Paper beats rock, Rock beats Scissors, Scissors beats paper
+Enter R for Rock, Enter P for Paper, Enter S for scissor

+#SETUP Move Authentication Check
+Check that the move entered by human is valid move and if not prompt again until valid move has been entered

+#SETUP Method comparing move choice inputs for human vs computer, output winner of round
+Create logic accounting for all possible move outcomes for both players (Tie, Loss, and Win scenarios)

+#SETUP Scorekeeping Syste
 When Human wins store human score in integer variable starting at 0, increment by 1 for each win.
+When Computer wins store computer score in integer variable starting at 0 for the computer score, increment by 1 for each win

+#SETUP Roundkeeping system
-When Computer wins store computer score in integer variable starting at 0 for the computer score, increment by 1 for each win Count the round number at an integer variable starting at 0 At end of round display all scores and the new round number EXCEPT after final round display "Final Round" as round number Assign score to winner
+Count the round number at an integer variable starting at 0 At end of round display all scores and the new round number EXCEPT after final round display "Final Round" as round number Assign score to winner
 Stop the game after round five

+#SETUP Final outcome message
+Display final round score to user and message based on victory loss or tie

+#SETUP Game restart prompt
-Display final round score to user and message ba Display prompt to user asking if they would like to restart the game
+Display prompt to user asking if they would like to restart the game